soumukhe/apic-prometheus/README.md

    82 # Please add more APICs here for different fabrics as needed.
 Remember you need APIC version >= 5.3  or cAPIC >=25.x
 ```
 ```
+6) docker-compose up -d
-You should have 5 cotainers running as shown below:
+7) You should have 5 cotainers running as shown below:

 docker ps --format '{{ .Names }}' | sort |nl
      1  apic-prometheus_alertmanager_1